 07 of 10

 Treats are a wonderful way to “love” your pets because critters don’t have a choice; they all have to eat.
 While tastes vary, generally you can find something that the cat loves.
 The ideal treat is tiny, smelly, unique (different than the usual fare), and rare (makes it special).

 08 of 10

 This harmless herb gives a pick-me-up and enjoyable "high" to many cats.
 Combine catnip with a special toy and you've really ramped up the fun for your pet.
 Cats will love you back when you shower them with catnip.Continue to 9 of 10 below.

 09 of 10

-Every pet has favorite games.
+Every pet has favorite game.
 Interactive games increase the bond you share, build confidence in shy pets, and take the fizz out of some overactive pet pests.

 Some cats enjoy puzzle toys that you hide treats inside because it lets them use their brain, their teeth, and their nose.
 Cat gyms with climbing, clawing, and hiding opportunities delight active cats.
 Empty paper bags or a wad of paper tossed in the empty bathtub provide cheap thrills for many felines.